 Letter from the Chair

 African American and African Diaspora Studies is a vibrant intellectual enterprise that has transformed the way we think about the United States and the world.
 The scholarship produced by these fields has enhanced and transformed disciplines throughout the social sciences and humanities.
-In establishing the new African American and African Diaspora Studies Department, Columbia University strengthens its leadership in the field.
+In establishing the African American and African Diaspora Studies Department, Columbia University strengthens its leadership in the field.

 Throughout Columbia’s history, scholars such as anthropologist Franz Boas, his graduate student Zora Neale Hurston, and decades later, political scientist Charles Hamilton, among others, contributed to the development of African American and African Diaspora studies.
 The founding of the Institute for Research in African-American Studies in 1993 was a major step toward strengthening the University’s visibility both in Harlem and in the field of African American Studies.
 The appointment of Manning Marable, inaugural director of IRAAS, firmly established Columbia as a leader in the study of Black political thought and socially engaged scholarship.
 IRAAS’s explicit focus on the Black experience in Harlem and other parts of New York gave, and continues to give, Columbia’s African American studies its distinctive urban vision.

-The new African American and African Diaspora Studies Department takes IRAAS’s strong foundation of scholarship and teaching on the African Diaspora, urbanism, Black political and religious thought, Black cultural studies, and critically engaged research in new and exciting directions.
+The African American and African Diaspora Studies Department takes IRAAS’s strong foundation of scholarship and teaching on the African Diaspora, urbanism, Black political and religious thought, Black cultural studies, and critically engaged research in new and exciting directions.
 Our faculty publishes across several disciplines that speak to audiences both within and outside of the University.
 Given this rich and diverse background—along with the ongoing production of award-winning scholarship, innovative teaching, and impactful programming—our faculty trains students to engage and shape contemporary intellectual conversations and debates about the study of the African Diaspora, as well as address always-important policy concerns regarding neoliberalism, housing, education, criminal justice, health, and other pressing issues.

-At this time in the history of our University and our nation, the new African American and African Diaspora Studies Department plays a vital role in training students to be engaged and informed global citizens, conducting research that helps to foster a greater understanding of the challenges that confront us, and building and sustaining strong community ties both within and outside of the gates of Columbia University.
+At this time in the history of our University and our nation, African American and African Diaspora Studies Department plays a vital role in training students to be engaged and informed global citizens, conducting research that helps to foster a greater understanding of the challenges that confront us, and building and sustaining strong community ties both within and outside of the gates of Columbia University.